bhartisaumya/Communitify_Backend/README.md

 - Member Management: Invite and add members to your community, fostering a sense of belonging and collaboration.
 Easily manage member roles and permissions to ensure a smooth and organized community experience.

 - User Authentication: Simplify user interaction with secure login and signup functionalities.
 Communitify ensures that only authorized individuals can access and participate in your communities.

-## Contributing

-If you welcome contributions from the community, explain how others can contribute to your project.
-Include guidelines for code formatting, submitting pull requests, and any other relevant information.

-## Contact

-Provide a way for users to get in touch with you.
-This could be an email address, a link to your personal website, or a link to the project's GitHub repository.

 ---